frederiktoft/MtgRocket/README.md

 <br />
 ![example2]
 <br />
-Tap or click on the images to view a larger version.
+Then tap or click on the images to view a larger version.
+Easy!

 ## Installation